-- Your Surfer serial number (located on the CD shipping cover or in Help | About Surfer) - Your Surfer version number, found in Help | About Surfer - The operating system you are using (i.e. Windows XP, Vista, or 7) - Whether you are using a 32-bit or 64-bit Surfer program and operating system
+- Your Surfer serial number (located on the CD shipping cover or in Help | About Surfer) - Your Surfer version number, found in Help | About Surfer - The operating system you are using (i.e. Windows XP, Vista, 7, 8, or higher) - Whether you are using a 32-bit or 64-bit Surfer program and operating system

 If you encounter problems with Surfer, you are welcome to send an email message to Golden Software using the Help | Feedback | Problem Report command.
 This message is delivered directly to SurferSupport@GoldenSoftware.com.
 Report the steps you perform when the problem occurs and include the full text of any error messages that are displayed.
-You are welcome to attach a .ZIP file (10 MB maximum) containing the .SRF file and other files that illustrate the problem.
-Larger files may be uploaded to our FTP site at ftp://ftp.goldensoftware.ws/incoming/Surfer/.
+You are welcome to attach a .ZIP file (10 MB maximum) containing the .SRF file and other files that illustrate the problem or contact technical support if you have very large zipped attachments to send.